john-itcsolutions/cheirrs/README.md

 (Note for the smart-web blockchains to work, gmu must exist as a user with password gmu, and with usage permission to all schema.)

-Check Schemas: there should be 'cheirrs', 'cheirrs_oseer', 'chubba_morris', 'chubba_morris_oseer', 'convey_it', 'convey_it_oseer', 'a_horse', 'the_general', 'the_general_oseer', 'tiger', 'tiger_data', 'topology', and 'public'.
+Check Schemas: there should be 'cheirrs', 'cheirrs_oseer', 'chubba_morris', 'chubba_morris_oseer', 'convey_it', 'convey_it_oseer', 'das_fuhrwerk', 'the_general', 'the_general_oseer', 'tiger', 'tiger_data', 'topology', and 'public'.

 `\dn`